PhD Program

 Written and Oral Qualifying Examinations

-Students are required to complete three examinations before advancement to candidacy for the doctoral degree: the departmental written examination; the departmental oral examination; and the University Oral Qualifying Examination
+Students are required to complete three examinations before advancement to candidacy for the doctoral degree: the department written examination, the department oral examination, and the University Oral Qualifying Examination.

 University Oral Qualifying Examination